rotkonetworks/w3reghours/README.md

+# IBPhours

+rotkonetworks hours worked on IBP related tasks. main focus on monitoring, infrastructure tooling and keeping `config` repository up to date. peers in the syndicate are encouraged to reach me or curators out if anything is out of scope or hours wont match.

+## Work Hours

 | **Name** | **Month** | **Activity** | **Duration** | **Paid** | **Description** |
 |----------|-----------|--------------|--------------|-----------------|----------------|
 | Tommi    | Feb       | Mentoring    | 1 hour       | false | Mentored the Polkadot team on configuring and setting up HAProxy. |